Queso Fundido is a great game day snack or cheesy appetizer with chorizo and chiles. Make and serve the easy chorizo dip in the same pan!

 What is Queso Fundido?

-Queso Fundido is a hot cheese dip, a fondue of sorts, made with using several cheeses like Monterey and Pepper Jack, spicy chorizo sausage and sliced onions and poblano peppers.
+It’s a warm cheese dip, a fondue of sorts, made with a combination of several cheeses, spicy chorizo sausage, sliced onions and poblano peppers.

-I think cutting the cheese into cubes as opposed to shredding it keeps the amount of oil released down and the cheese holds together better and doesn’t separate.
-We eat with our eyes and a greasy puddle isn’t something I find appetizing.
+Cutting the cheese into cubes as opposed to shredding cuts down the amount of oil that’s released.
+As a result, the cheese holds together better and doesn’t separate.

 - 1 tsp olive oil

 - 1 large poblano chile seeded and cut into thin strips